Here’s the complete guide to Soft reset, Hard reset, and Factory reset the Samsung Galaxy S7.

 - After successful completion, navigate back to the main menu and reboot your smartphone.

 Heyaaaa!
 You have successfully done the hard reset operation on your Samsung Galaxy S7.
 We hope everything goes correctly on your smartphone as per the process.
-In case, if anything wrong happens to your device, then please do let us know your issue in the comment section below.
+If anything wrong happens to your device, please do let us know your issue in the comment section below.

 These are three steps to be followed to boost the performance of your device.
-In case, if you are still facing any issues, then we suggest you take your Galaxy S7 to the nearest service center and describe your problem there.
+If you are still facing any issues, then we suggest you take your Galaxy S7 to the nearest service center and describe your problem there.

 Samsung Galaxy S7 Specifications